zatvornik2010/custom-checkbox/README.md

 custom-checkbox
 ===============

-Creates custom view for standard html checkbox or radio input
+Create custom view for standard html checkbox or radio input

 It is very easy to initialize plugin: ``` $("input[type='checkbox']").tiCheckbox();```